Lemon Blueberry Oatmeal | Ultralight Backpacking Recipe

 This post may contain affiliate links.

 Can’t stomach another packet of instant oatmeal?
-You’ll actually look forward to breakfast with Backcountry Foodie’s ultralight Lemon Blueberry Oatmeal recipe.
-The serving size shown provides 510 calories and a healthy serving of protein and fiber to boot!
+You’ll look forward to breakfast with Backcountry Foodie’s ultralight Lemon Blueberry Oatmeal recipe.
+The serving size shown provides 519 calories and a healthy serving of protein and fiber to boot!
 Now, that’ll fuel your body for those morning miles on the trail.
-Leave those packets on the grocery store shelf and take your backpacking breakfast to the next level.
+Leave those instant oatmeal packets on the grocery store shelf and take your backpacking breakfast to the next level.
 Your body will thank you.

-Want to leave your stove at home or prefer overnight oats?
-Maybe give our no-cook Nut Butter Morning Oats or Granola with Milk and Berries recipes a try.
+Ready to leave your stove at home or prefer overnight oats?
+Give our no-cook Nut Butter Morning Oats or Granola with Milk and Berries recipes a try.

 Lemon Blueberry Oatmeal